spack/spack-tutorial/tutorial_packaging.rst

 Getting Started
 ---------------

-Before we get started you need to confirm you have three environment variables set:
+Before we get started, you need to confirm you have three environment variables set:

 - ``SPACK_ROOT``: We'll use this variable to refer to the Spack installation